-Jags draft UGA’s Campbell, raise questions about Henderson
+Jags line up potential replacements for Henderson, Robinson

 JACKSONVILLE, Fla.
-(AP) — A day after landing Clemson’s most dynamic offensive playmakers, the Jacksonville Jaguars turned their attention to the other side of the ball.
+(AP) — The Jacksonville Jaguars used the second night of the NFL draft to line up potential replacements for two starters.

-The Jaguars selected Georgia cornerback Tyson Campbell with the first pick in the second round of the NFL draft Friday, adding a three-year starter to a position group that Jacksonville has invested significantly in over the past year.
+They selected Georgia cornerback Tyson Campbell with the first pick in the second round (No. 33 overall) and then added Stanford offensive tackle Walker Little with the 45th choice.

-Grabbing Campbell so early in the draft also raises questions about the team’s confidence in CJ Henderson, the ninth overall pick in 2020 who missed eight games as a rookie and was inconsistent when he was on the field.
+Grabbing Campbell so early raised questions about the team’s confidence in CJ Henderson, the ninth overall pick in 2020 who missed eight games as a rookie and was inconsistent when he was on the field.

+Little is expected to be groomed to replace up-and-down left tackle Cam Robinson, who recently signed a one-year franchise tag worth $13.75 million in 2021.
+Robinson was ranked as one of the league’s least effective pass-blockers last year.

+Little played one game in 2019 before tearing a ligament in his left knee.
+He opted out of last season because of the coronavirus pandemic.

 The Jaguars gave Henderson a four-year, $20.5 million deal that’s fully guaranteed.
 They also signed Shaquill Griffin to a three-year contract worth $40 million in free agency last month, a deal that included $29 million guaranteed.